 Persin is a toxic chemical that’s present in all parts of the avocado plant.
 It’s a fungus idol toxin that’s harmful to many animals, including cats and dogs, and humans seemed to be one of the few exceptions.
 It can cause a severe reaction and even death in many animals.
 So, if you think your iguana ate some when you weren’t looking it’s best to call the vet and have it looked over.

 Calcium and Phosphorus Ratio

-If you were iguana somehow got past the Persin present in the avocado plant, we would still recommend avoiding avocado because of the calcium to phosphorus ratio.
-Most experts recommend keeping these two minerals at a ratio of two to one because the phosphorus can prevent the iguana from absorbing the calcium.
-If your iguana doesn’t get enough calcium, it is acceptable to a serious condition called metabolic bone disease (MBD).
+If you were iguana somehow got past the persin present in the avocado plant, we would still recommend avoiding avocado because of the calcium to phosphorus ratio.
+Most experts recommend keeping these two minerals at a ratio of two-to-one because the phosphorus can prevent the iguana from absorbing the calcium.
+If your iguana doesn’t get enough calcium, it is susceptible to a serious condition called Metabolic Bone Disease (MBD).
 MBD can cause the bones of your reptile to become soft and brittle, and some pets can even become immobile.
-One cup of avocado contains about 27 milligrams of calcium but 119-milligrams of phosphorus, so the phosphorus content is much too high and could lead to problems down the line.
+One cup of avocado contains about 27 milligrams of calcium but 119 milligrams of phosphorus, so the phosphorus content is much too high and could lead to problems down the line.

 What other Foods Should I Avoid Feeding My Iguana?